Spread the love by sharing

 burlap table runner Christmas decor

 Give your table a rustic makeover with a burlap table runner.
 It’s like dressing your dining area in cozy holiday couture.
-Add pinecones, ornaments, or candles for an extra touch of festive flair.
+Add pinecones, ornaments, or candles for an extra festive flair.

 felt Christmas wall tree